2pinetwork/js-sdk/README.md

 * `symbol`: string identifying the token symbol name.
 * `chainId`: number identifying the chain in which the vault it is deployed.
 * `borrow`?: optional object containing the borrow depth and percentage used by the vault.
-* `tpi`?: optional instance of the main Tpi object being used.
+* `twoPi`?: optional instance of the main TwoPi object being used.
 If not provided, deposits, withdraws and any operation that requires a wallet will be ignored.

 ### Public methods

-* `constructor({data: {id, token, earn, priceId, uses, pool, symbol, chainId, borrow, tpi}})` refer to "Public attributes" to have a description of each.
+* `constructor({data: {id, token, earn, priceId, uses, pool, symbol, chainId, borrow, twoPi}})` refer to "Public attributes" to have a description of each.
 * `signer()` returns the current assigned signer.
 * `async shares()` returns the shares of the current signer.
 * `async allowance()` returns the vault's allowance in wei for the current signer.